openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : REQUIRED.
 An object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports.
 For specific values that can be used, see (#alternative_credential_formats).
 Deployments can extend the formats supported, provided Issuers, Holders and Verifiers all understand the new format.

-Additional verifier metadata parameters MAY be defined and used, as described in [@!RFC7591].
+Additional Verifier metadata parameters MAY be defined and used, as described in [@!RFC7591].
 The Wallet MUST ignore any unrecognized parameters.